 Data generated by lab technicians are logged permanently on analysis bench sheets.
 The data are reviewed by the analyst prior to entering the data into the Lab Samples Database.
 In the review, the analyst verifies that the data includes date and time of analysis, that calculations are correct, that data includes documentation of dilutions and correction factors, that data meets data quality objectives and that the data includes documentation of instrument calibrations, standard curves and control standards.
-A second review by another lab analyst/technician validates that the data meets the data quality objectives and that the data the data includes documentation of instrument calibrations, standard curves and control standards.
+A second review by another lab analyst/technician validates that the data meets the data quality objectives and that the data includes documentation of instrument calibrations, standard curves and control standards.
 After this review the lab analyst/technician inputs the data and quality control information into the Lab Samples Database for report generation and data storage.

 The GBRA Regional Laboratory Director supervises the GBRA Regional laboratory and reviews the report that is generated when all analyses are complete.
 The UGRA Laboratory Director supervises the UGRA lab and reviews the analysis logs when all data is complete.
 The analysis log is reviewed to see that all necessary information is included and that the data quality objectives have been met.
 When the report generated by the GBRA laboratory is complete, the lab director signs the report.
 If the GBRA /UGRA lab director or QAO designee feel there has been an error or finds that information is missing, the report is returned to the analyst for review and tracking to correct the error and generate a corrected copy.
-The GBRA Project Manager and the UGRA Project Manager reviews the respective data for GBRA QAPP reasonableness and if errors or anomalies are found the report is returned to the laboratory staff for review and tracking to correct the error.
+The GBRA Project Manager and the UGRA Project Manager reviews the respective data for reasonableness and if errors or anomalies are found the report is returned to the laboratory staff for review and tracking to correct the error.
 After review for reasonableness the data is cross-checked to the analysis logs by the GBRA and UGRA Project Managers.
 If at any time errors are identified, the laboratory and water quality databases are corrected.
-The UGRA project manager transmits the data produced by UGRA to the GBRA Project Manager for review.
-If errors are found after the GBRA review, those errors are corrected by the UGRA Project Manager and logged in a data correction log.
 The GBRA and UGRA Project Managers are responsible for transmitting the data to TCEQ.
 If errors are found after the TCEQ review, those errors are corrected by the GBRA or UGRA Project Manager and logged in a data correction log.